 - (Stage 3) complaint

-- Manager reports to Chief Executive within 3 weeks of receipt of complaint.
+- Manager reports to the Office of the Chief Executive within three weeks of the complaint.

 Stage 3: Decision and response

-- Chief Executive will send written response with outcome /decision
+- The Office of the Chief Executive will send written response with outcome /decision

-- Every attempt will be made to ensure that the Chief Executive’s decision is understood.
+- Every attempt will be made to ensure that the Office of the Chief Executive’s decision is understood

 - Explanation of right to appeal to Trustees if the outcome is not thought satisfactory, Appeal (Stage 4) offered

-- Complainant receives Chief Executive’s reply within one calendar month from receipt of the complaint.
+- Complainant receives reply from the Office of the within one calendar month from receipt of the complaint.

 - Complainant has 5 working days to request an appeal to the Trustees.